VlachosGroup/openmkm/docs/input.md

 ## OpenMKM Thermochemistry YAML Format

-The OpenMKM YAML format is based on
-[Cantera's YAML format][cantera_yaml_ref].
+The YAML format for thermochemistry is based on [Cantera's YAML format][cantera_yaml_ref].
 Their documentation has a lot of useful information about specifying types and the syntax.